-The data will also be added to our Local Insight & Community Insight tools at a later date, so that you can explore the data for any area or community you care about, alongside 900 other socio-economic indicators.
+The data is also available in our Local Insight & Community Insight tools so that you can explore the data for any area or community you care about, alongside more than 1000 other socio-economic indicators.

 The Community Needs Index is particularly exciting as it focuses on the social and cultural factors that can contribute to poorer life outcomes in communities, which gives a different perspective to more economically based measures of local need.
 This is a useful measure in and of itself, to help policy makers target investment in social infrastructure.